February 15, 2015 0 Comments

 As we celebrate the 50th Anniversary of Canada's Maple Leaf flag, I think about how being here have changed me.

-It has been more than a decade ago when my foot landed on Canadian soil yet I still get a strong mix of feelings of gratitude, extreme humility, and pride each time it dawns in my head that I am now a part of this Great Nation that I have come to deeply and truly admire.
+It has been more than a decade ago when my foot landed on Canadian soil yet I still get a strong mix of feelings of gratitude, extreme humility, and pride each time it comes to mind that I am now a part of this great nation that I have come to deeply and truly admire.

-Torontonians like to complain about the traffic on 401 and the DVP- as someone who lives literally right next to the DVP, I just laugh at them and carry on with my quiet meditation amidst the gentle hum of hundreds of engines passing by- the typical cacophony of third world traffic noticeably absent.
+Some Torontonians like to complain about the traffic on 401 and the DVP- as someone who lives literally right next to the DVP, I just laugh at them and carry on with my quiet meditation amidst the gentle hum of hundreds of engines passing by- the loud horns and people yelling, typical cacophony of third world traffic, noticeably absent.

 FraternalTies is an original content and original Masonic merchandise small business operated by the Gomez family in Toronto, Canada.
 We make limited edition Masonic silk ties that sell out fast.
 Subscribe below and be the first to know when the next one drops!